Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

 Add more components
 ********************

-Now we have a PDF reader that can help us answer questions about the content of a PDF file.
-We can add more component to the agent to also expose it to the Internet using Google search.
-To add Google Search, we simply need to use the built-in Sherpa action called `Google Search` and add it to the configuration.
+So far we have created a PDF reader (an "agent") that can answer our questions about the content of a PDF file.
+Now let's go a step further and add additional capabilities.

+We can enhance our agent to use knowledge from the Internet via Google search.
+To add Google Search, we simply add the built-in Sherpa action called `GoogleSearch` to the configuration.
 Add the following code to the `agent_config.yml` file (before the `qa_agent` section):

 .. code-block:: yaml